UnderdoneLizard/mallard/README.md

 DM's...
 I'm not sure how to do them so I don't know how long it would take.
 Refactoring to react is something I am planning on doing after the course, I don't think I'll be at a point where I'll want to refactor by next friday.

 ![erd](./erd.png)
+I forgot header and Icon images in the user